elsewhencode/project-guidelines/README.md

 ### 9.2 API security
 These are some basic security best practices:

-* Don't use basic authentication.
+* Don't use basic authentication unless over a secure connection (HTTPS).
 Authentication tokens must not be transmitted in the URL: `GET /users/123?token=asdf....`

     _Why:_
     > Because Token, or user ID and password are passed over the network as clear text (it is base64 encoded, but base64 is a reversible encoding), the basic authentication scheme is not secure. [read more...](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication)